jiaqimeng/NeteaseCacheProcessor/README.md

 Extracting songs from local netease music cache.

-Please make sure that you have netease music app installed!
+Please make sure that you have a reliable internete connection and the netease music app installed!

 Guide:
   1. Download the executable file